 Are millions of keto dieters suffering from bloating and constipation?
 I can find no evidence of this.

 Is fiber necessary to prevent bloating and constipation?
-It’s complicated.
-I’ll explain later.
-But probably not.
+It’s complicated, but probably not.
+I’ll explain below.

 Does the ketogenic diet necessarily exclude fiber?
 Not at all.

-Are ketogenic diets as commonly practiced low in fiber?
+Are nutritional (non-therapeutic) ketogenic diets low in fiber in practice?
 No.

-In a study of children with epilepsy placed on an olive oil-based ketogenic diet, about 25% of the subjects experienced constipation.
-So, was ketosis slowing them down?
-Not exactly.
-Those who experienced constipation were actually less likely to be in ketosis.
-Constipation went up as ketone readings went down, and epilepsy symptoms returned.
+Thus, it seems probable that keto diets are not inherently causing constipation unless they involve rather extreme restriction.
+Relevant here is another study of children with epilepsy placed on an olive oil-based ketogenic diet.6 About 25% of the subjects experienced constipation, BUT those who experienced constipation were actually less likely to be in ketosis.
 Constipation improved as ketone readings went up and epilepsy symptoms subsided.